 Thomas R. Parker is a professorial lecturer at George Washington University and author of The Road to Camp David.
 He worked for thirty years in diplomatic and military affairs for the White House, U.S. Defense Department, State Department, and the intelligence community.

 “This book by a well-known American defense expert and former Pentagon official emphasizes the importance of understanding the possibilities and limits of American power and military force for conducting the nation’s foreign policy in a wise and balanced way.
 It is very well written and argued and deals with some of the most important and pressing issues in U.S. foreign policy from George Washington to the present.” —Klaus Larres, author of Uncertain Allies

-"Parker has an excellent feel for the policy making process, which is combined with a deep understanding of history.
-Whether or not one fully agrees with the book’s clear and vigorously stated point of view, I believe many readers will find it provocative, engaging, and well worth their time." —David Nickles, author of Under the Wire: How the Telegraph Changed Diplomacy
+"Parker has an excellent feel for the policy-making process, which is combined with a deep understanding of history.
+Whether or not one fully agrees with the book’s clear and vigorously stated point of view, I believe many readers will find it provocative, engaging, and well worth their time." —David Paull Nickles, author of Under the Wire: How the Telegraph Changed Diplomacy